WanderingCat27/devdynasty-game/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 while checking for collisions) know if a collision occurred and what direction the collision happened from (left, right, up, or down).

 At the moment, these aren't being used in the `Player` class (or any other entity), but they can be really useful for other future features..
-Here's how they would be used
+Here's how they would be used:

 ```java
 @Override